Refrigerant Pressures and Boiling Points: Everything You Need to Know

 Table of Contents

-🔍 What Are Refrigerant Pressures and Boiling Points?
+What Are Refrigerant Pressures and Boiling Points?

-⚙️ Types of Refrigerant Pressures Explained
+Types of Refrigerant Pressures Explained

 🟡 Running Pressure (Operating Pressure)

-• Type of refrigerant
+• The type of refrigerant used

 • Ambient temperature